lisanet/openmediavault-sleepproxyclient/README.md

 ## Additional Documentation

-For more inforamtion about the Bonjour Sleep Proxy Service please visit the wiki of SleepProxyClient package.
+For more information about the Bonjour Sleep Proxy Service please visit the wiki of the SleepProxyClient package.
 See https://github.com/awein/SleepProxyClient/wiki

 ## Uninstall